Nanny 911: Premise

-The nanny's first day is spent solely in observing the family dynamics in order to determine a suitable plan of action for changing the children's behavior; at the end of the day the nanny discusses what needs to be done.
-The remainder of the week shows the plan being implemented, along with the parents' reactions (which can be quite negative, especially when the nanny mentions how the parents' actions have resulted in the problem).
+The nanny's first day is spent solely in observing the family dynamics to determine a suitable plan of action for changing the children's behavior; at the end of the day, the nanny discusses what needs to be done.
+The remainder of the week shows the plan being implemented, along with the parents' reactions, which can be quite negative.
 At the end of the week, the nanny generally compliments the family for the changed behavior.
-The last segment shows the family receiving a substantial gift from the nanny (such as a new car or a home renovation).
+The last segment shows the family receiving a substantial gift from the nanny.
+After season two, the gift portion was removed.

-The families that are eligible for the show usually have four or more children (though some episodes show homes with fewer children), and the children are usually younger than 9 years of age (though also not always the case).
-The parents usually have an income that allows them to be upper middle-class.

-After Season Two, the gift portion was removed.
-In Season Four, Nanny Yvonne did not appear due to budgetary reasons and the format changed.
-Rather than showing a clip to the nannies then deciding which one would go, Lillian just called one of them and sent them to the family.
+In season four, Nanny Yvonne did not appear.
 In some episodes this season, the nanny observes for two days rather than one.

+Move to CMT

+On February 27, 2008, Fox announced that it sold the rights to Nanny 911 (as well as its partnered Fox show, Trading Spouses) to CMT.